A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - If you think that an 18th level Wizard is too tough for the party to handle then apply the weak template and remove his 9th level spells.
 #### Tactics:
   - Before combat
-    - Khalib casts darkvision, false life, longstrider, see invisibility, tongues, nondetection and mind blank on himself every day.
+    - Khalib casts darkvision, false life, longstrider, see invisibility, tongues, and mind blank on himself every day.
     - Once an alarm is raised, he also casts stoneskin, true seeing and Fiery Body (which can fly) on himself before entering battle.
   - During Combat
     - At the start of combat Khalib casts quickened Slow and Flesh to Stone.
 On the second round he casts Duplicate Foe (not living so not affected by the occluding field).